Eulanda/EulandaConnect/docs/functions/Find-MssqlServer.md

 # Find-MssqlServer

 ## SYNOPSIS
-Searches for all SQL-Servers in a specified IP range
+This PowerShell function searches for all SQL-Servers in a specified IP range.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Find-MssqlServer.ps1).

 ## SYNTAX